HIS 1030 WORLD HISTORY I (3)

 HIS 3000 HISTORY IN THEORY AND PRACTICE (3)

 An introduction to historiography (different approaches to historical study and certain subjects within that study), varied historical sources, document analysis, and writing on a topic determined by the instructor.
 Required of all history majors and minors.
-It is recommended that all History and Global Studies majors and minors complete this course before finishing their sophomore year.
+It is recommended that all History majors and minors complete this course before finishing their sophomore year.

 Prerequisite: none